jaisondavis/rick-and-morty/README.md

-# The Rick and Morty app
+# The Rick and Morty App